galenseilis/old_blog/_posts/2023-12-10-everything-tools.md

 - Write programs to handle text streams, because that is a universal interface.

 But there doesn't seem to be a magical answer for software development.
 Vaguely, we need programming tools to be general enough but not too general; abstract but not too abstract.
 A balance must always be struck.
-But what is clear to me is that "we need a tool that does everything", and everything tool, is always a bad tool in practice no matter how beautiful it may be in theory.
+But what is clear to me is that "we need a tool that does everything", an everything tool, is always a bad tool in practice no matter how beautiful it may be in theory.